luiz0992/thesis_template_cua/README.md

-# The Catholic University of America PhD Thesis Template (2021/03/23)
+# The Catholic University of America PhD Dissertation Template (2021/03/23)
-This is a thesis template for The Catholic University of America based of the Turabian Formatting for Theses and Dissertations
+This is a dissertation template for The Catholic University of America based of the Turabian Formatting for Theses and Dissertations.

+* CUA's Dissertation handbook can be found at https://graduate-studies.catholic.edu/doctoral/handbook.html

 * Developed using the turabian-formatting package (2018/08/01), available through CTAN: http://www.ctan.org/pkg/turabian-formatting